A powerful, EU funded approach tackles the root challenges of education in South Sudan’s remotest communities

 Parents of children going to school are supported with agricultural training and tools for farming and fishing.
 Cash transfers help them feed their families and start businesses at the market.
 Communities are actively involved in constructing and rehabilitating schools constructed using locally available materials.

 It is hard to find qualified teachers in remote areas in South Sudan, with education being rare in the first place.
 Local teachers have rarely even completed secondary education.
-FCA tries to bridge these gaps through training that includes pedagogy, lesson planning, psychosocial support and creating schemes of work.
+FCA tries to bridge these gaps through training that includes pedagogy, lesson planning, psychosocial support and schemes of work.

 The project reached a milestone early this year as 43 pupils sat and 28 passed the first primary school leaving exams in the northern part of Fangak County since the conflict started in 2013.